 The good: If someone is searching for “Hanukkah gifts” or “decorations for Kwanzaa,” and your company sells a product that matches that type of search, these holiday-specific paid ad campaigns make perfect sense.
 Likewise, if you have social media followers who have “love Christmas” on their profile, Christmas ads targeted toward those followers are appropriate.
 These targeted campaigns can help you match up your ads with followers who are likely to be receptive to them.

 The bad: If you make assumptions about your online audience, holiday-specific marketing could backfire on you.
 You can’t assume that all social media followers who list a certain religion on their profile celebrate the corresponding religious holiday.
 You have to be careful not to show unwanted messages to followers that could potentially turn them off of your brand.

-If you do create holiday-specific messaging, you’ll want to ensure that the target audience aligns with that messaging.
-For messages that go out to all your followers, it’s a better idea to stay neutral and create values-based, inclusive messages, so you don’t alienate anyone.
+If you do create holiday-specific messaging, you’ll want to ensure the target audience aligns with that messaging.
+For messages that go out to all your followers, it’s a better idea to stay neutral and create value-based, inclusive messaging, so you don’t alienate anyone.